What Makes Wool a Superfabric?

 Wool fibres can also absorb approximately 30% of their own weight in water before it starts to leak through.
 The combination of this absorbency with the water resistance provided by the lanolin means that wool is very waterproof.

 Sailors and fishermen have traditionally worn wool clothing, which says a lot of the powerful properties of wool when exposed to water.
+This is yet another characteristic that makes wool a superfabric.

 Flexible & Durable